 Here's why ordering food just got easier

 The ability to order a meal ahead of time to avoid cooking or waiting in line is the norm.
-New technology and apps like Chase Pay even allows consumers to locate nearby restaurants and know when their orders are ready for pick up.
+New technology and apps like Chase Pay allows consumers to locate nearby restaurants and know when their orders are ready for pick up.
 Eligible offers are also automatically applied at checkout, so you can enjoy your meal with a side of savings.

 Big in suburbia

 Urban millennials aren't the only ones wanting a fast and easy way to get their meals.
 Suburbanites like April Jimenez are also changing how they do family dinners.
 The mother of three lives on Long Island, New York, and works full-time as a digital marketing director for a software company.
 The first time Jimenez ordered food through a mobile app was in 2009, when she was pregnant with her first child.

 "I thought it was the best thing ever," she recalls.

 At least once each week, Jimenez relies on apps to order dinner for her family.
 She uses her phone to customize the three meal kits she receives each week from a recipe delivery company.

 Ordering ahead of time and picking up a meal on the way home from work, has freed up Jimenez's time to help her kids with homework.
 "As a mom, I want everything to be done as quickly as possible, so I like that you don't need to wait on the phone or read out your credit card information," Jimenez says.